ebsaral/ebsaral/GiftsOfNature.md

 ## Healthy Mind and Body
 A **priceless** balance, beyond money, rooted in ancient wisdom.
 In simple words: **I don't get sick** and **I can't be poisoned**.

 Any possible harmful action towards me gets a warning or blocking from nature's being until there is no threat anymore.

+**Example:**
+- If somebody is going or planning to harm me, their body cells attack them first in the form of a warning.
+Every harm caused against me turns into a protection.
+If I am not dead, I become much stronger.

 ---